lorenzophys/maze-generator/README.md

 # Maze generator

 ## What's that?
-Stack based backtracking algorithm for maze generation
+Depth-first search backtracking algorithm for maze generation implemented with a stack

 ## Preview